theodorewahle/workshop-ws-04-16-static-gen/README.md

 ```
 * Change the content as you'd like and hit that save button! and now open the `_site` folder, you should notice a `Contact` folder containing an html file - yup that's it - you just did that all through a tiny markdown file!
 Feel free to add any more pages as you'd like!

 * Look in terminal at your template site directory and you should have a bunch of files.
-Theser were all automatically generated to make your life easier!
+These were all automatically generated to make your life easier!

 ### 2. Adding Posts